8 Best Portable Golf Launch Monitors – 2023 Reviews & Buying Guide

 It turns out that it’s not that difficult to find the best one for you once you consider all the factors that will affect your experience and match it with what your goals are.

-In general, you should invest in a launch monitor that’s light, easy to carry, easy to use, and still measures all the data points you’re interested in with an accuracy that you are satisfied with.
-Here are the most important factors you need to consider when determining which portable launch monitor will suit you best:
+In general, you should invest in a launch monitor that’s sufficiently lightweight, easy to carry, easy to use, and measures all the data points you’re interested in with an accuracy that you are satisfied with.

 1. Parameters